RenderKit/ospray/README.md

 Per default the background of the rendered image will be transparent black, i.e. the alpha channel holds the opacity of the rendered objects.
-This facilitates transparency-aware blending of the image with an arbitraty background image by the application.
+This facilitates transparency-aware blending of the image with an arbitrary background image by the application.
 The parameter `bgColor` can be used to already blend with a constant background color (and alpha) during rendering.